WiktorB2004/Login_Registration-Cpp/README.md

 	- Make code easy to test

 In the process of making the project I've learned:
-	- Basic usage of CMake, GoogleTest
+	- Basic usage of CMake (single and cross-platform), GoogleTest
 	- GitHub workflow - creating GitHub actions
 	- Gained experience with using C++, Visual Studio and Git Version control